HasanTarik-REC/Note-Collections/Fourth Year/Even Semester/Software Engineering/Testing/Testing.md

 ### **<br/>Define Software testing**
 Software testing is a critical process in software development that ensures the product is functional, free of defects, and aligned with user requirements, ultimately leading to a better software product.

+### **<br/>What are the objectives of Software testing?**
+  - The primary objective is to find and fix any defects or bugs in the software.
+  - To ensure the desired functionality, performance, security, usability, and positive user experience.

 ### **<br/>Alpha testing**
 Alpha testing is software testing conducted by the development team or a designated internal test group.
 It typically occurs early in the development process and focuses on ensuring that the software functions as intended and meets the specified requirements.